Forensic Science: Definition, Principles, History and Ethics

 The scope is wider than most beginners assume.
 Forensic biology covers DNA, serology and entomology.
 Forensic chemistry covers drugs, explosives, fire debris and toxicology.
 Forensic physics covers ballistics, tool marks and glass fractography.
 Forensic documents covers handwriting, ink dating and counterfeit currency.
 Cyber forensics, audio-video authentication, forensic psychology, forensic anthropology and forensic odontology fill out the rest.
 A CFSL like the one at Hyderabad runs all of these under one roof; a District RFSL might run only two or three.

-Why does the country need it.
-Three reasons that show up on every paper.
-First, scientific evidence is harder to fabricate than witness testimony, so it raises the floor on conviction quality.
-Second, it speeds up case disposal, which matters when the average Indian trial runs five-plus years.
-Third, it produces objective records (photographs, spectra, profiles) that survive appeals and retrials in a way that human memory does not.
+Three arguments consistently appear in NHRC and MHA position papers on forensic investment.
+First, scientific evidence is harder to fabricate than witness testimony, raising the quality floor on convictions.
+Second, front-loading forensic work compresses trial timelines, relevant in a system where the average case runs five-plus years.
+Third, forensic records such as photographs, spectra, and DNA profiles are replayable on appeal in a way that human memory is not.
 The flip side, the part the NAS 2009 report stressed, is that bad forensic science is worse than no forensic science because juries and judges over-trust it.
+The procedural side of how this evidence enters trial is in BNSS 2023: Investigation, FIR, Search and Seizure; the admissibility rules are in Bharatiya Sakshya Adhiniyam: Forensic Evidence in Court.

-Every textbook lists slightly different principles, but the six below are the consensus set across FACT, NFSU and the UGC-NET syllabi.
+Every textbook lists slightly different principles, but the six below are the consensus set across Indian forensic curricula.
 Learn them as a hierarchy, not a flat list.

 | Principle | What it says | Where it bites in practice |